-Personalized experiences are getting more and more unique, and if you haven’t considered it yet, a good starting point is to refer to your customer by their name.
+Personalized experiences are getting more and more unique, and if you haven’t considered it yet, a good starting point can be:

-There are, of course, many other cool personalization tips and tricks, but it all requires user segmentation.
+There are, of course, many other cool personalization tips and tricks, but they all require user segmentation.
 And the best way to do it is to give a third-party tool a go (like this one right here 🤫)

 The essential problem with traditional user onboarding is that it gives users no chance to get on a product hands-on and learn it by themselves.